 Example: My Own Aversive Use

 Now, having a dog that will yield to gentle pressure is very handy.
 And teaching it is not usually likely to prompt a whole lot of redirected aggression or other dramatic side effects (with most dogs).
 Certainly not as problematical as something that hurts or pinches or applies heavy pressure.
-But when I look back on the videos I took, I can tell that it was just not fun for my dogs in the way most of our other training was, even though good food treats were involved.
+But when I look back on the videos I took of that training, I can tell that it was just not fun for my dogs in the way most of our other training was, even though good food treats were involved.
 This exercise put a damper on their enjoyment of training, and possibly a damper on their relationship with me.
 Why let that happen if I don’t have to?

 To My Commenter

 I’m glad your dog did OK after you used a trainer from a national franchise.
 I can tell he is a beloved family member and you care for him very much.
-I have a suggestion: there are at least two trainers in your area who use positive reinforcement based methods and have pledged never to hurt dogs in the name of training.
+I have a suggestion: there are at least two trainers in your area who use positive reinforcement-based methods and have pledged never to hurt dogs in the name of training.
 They can be found by searching for trainers at your location on this list: Membership list of the Pet Professional Guild.
 Both of them offer fun classes like agility and clicker training.
 Take your dog to such a class, just for fun.
 See how he likes it.
 Hopefully, it will be a new and enjoyable experience for both of you.

 Related Posts and Pages